 - (4) Ensure that only face-to-face contacts with the defendant/offender are billed and that emergency telephone calls are factored into the unit price. - (5) Ensure that a typed discharge summary is submitted to the USPO/USPSO within 15 calendar days after treatment is terminated.
 The summary shall outline the reason for concluding contract services, (i.e., the defendant/offender responded to treatment and treatment is no longer needed, or the defendant/offender failed to respond to treatment).
-Additionally, the discharge summary shall include recommendations for communitybased aftercare that the defendant/offender can readily access.
-In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated. - (6) Ensure that counselors notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
+Additionally, the discharge summary shall include recommendations for community-based aftercare that the defendant/offender can readily access.
+In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated.

+- (6) Ensure that counselors notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
 If the assigned USPO/USPSO is not available, the counselor shall notify a supervisor or the duty officer. - c.
-The vendor shall ensure that all personnel meet the following qualifications: - (1) Principal counseling services practitioners shall have at least one of the following (a or b):

-(a) an advanced degree (masters or doctoral level) in behavioral science, preferably psychology or social work, or substance abuse treatment intervention as established by his/her state's regulatory board and/or accrediting agency.
+The vendor shall ensure that all personnel meet the following qualifications: - (1) Principal counseling services practitioners shall have at least one of the following (a or b): - (a) an advanced degree (masters or doctoral level) in behavioral science, preferably psychology or social work, or - (b) a BA/BS and at least two years of drug treatment training and/or experience. - (2) Counselors shall be certified and/or have credentials to engage in substance abuse treatment intervention as established by his/her state's regulatory board and/or accrediting agency. - (3) Paraprofessionals are only used under the direct supervision of, and in conjunction with, a staff member who meets the requirements described in item numbers (1) and (2) above, and after obtaining the approval of the contracting officer or designee.
+Interns may be considered paraprofessionals.